hsjobeki/nix-types/README.md

   While the programm runs and fails, errors will abort execution, until handled specifically.
   In other words: The code is already wrong and will be detected, by the user who runs the programm.

+The nixos modules system has option types which are dynamic types.
+In fact nix doesnt have a static type system.
+The scope of this project is to build a static type system, that allows writing doc-strings, that can __1. produce good documentation__ and __2.
+Parseable type strings__ and later we might refine the type system so it can be used as __3. source for static code analysis__.

-There are multiple ways to document a type:
+Currently there are multiple ways to document a type:

 - With `Type:` comments.
   - unchecked ❎